-(b) Standards.
+(bc) Standards.

-- (1) Any dry cleaning machine which uses perchloroethylene and begins operation on or after the effective date of this rule shall be equipped with a totally enclosed system not requiring venting to the outside atmosphere. - (2) Any existing dry cleaning machine which uses perchloroethylene shall be equipped with one of the following control devices within one year of the effective date of this rule: - (i) A carbon adsorber which reduces perchloroethylene emissions to no more than 100 parts per million by volume (ppm) before dilution. - (A) All exhaust from the washer, dryer, filter and purification system, holding tanks and attendant piping and valves shall be routed through the carbon adsorber; - (B) The carbon adsorber shall be operated at an air flow capacity of 630 square feet;
+- (1) A dry cleaning machine shall be designed to not require venting to the outside atmosphere Any dry cleaning machine which uses perchloroethylene and begins operation on or after the effective date of this rule shall be equipped with a totally enclosed system not requiring venting to the outside atmosphere. - A dry cleaning machine shall be equipped with one of the following perchloroethylene emission control devices: Any existing dry cleaning machine which uses perchloroethylene shall be equipped with one of the following control devices within one year of the effective date of this rule: - (i) A carbon adsorber which reduces perchloroethylene emissions to no more than 100 parts per million by volume (ppm) before dilution. - (A) All exhaust from the washer, dryer, filter and purification system, holding tanks and attendant piping and valves shall be routed through the carbon adsorber; - (B) The carbon adsorber shall be operated at an air flow capacity of 630 square feet;

-- (C) A minimum air velocity of 100 feet per minute shall be maintained through all machine door and exhaust hood openings; and - (D) The exhaust from the carbon adsorber shall be vented to the outside atmosphere at a point above the roof of the building in which it is located; or - (ii) A refrigerated condenser system provided that: - (A) The dryer/condenser system is closed to the atmosphere except when articles are being loaded or unloaded; - (B) The temperature at the dryer/condenser outlet is less than or equal to $40^{\circ}$ F; and - (C) A thermometer is installed on the outlet side of all refrigerated condensers to monitor the temperature. - (iii) Any other equally effective control device as approved by the Air Pollution Control Officer. - (3) Any dry cleaner which uses a carbon adsorber to comply with this subsection shall regenerate the carbon bed at least once per unit of garments cleaned.
+- (C) A minimum air velocity of 100 feet per minute shall be maintained through all machine door and exhaust hood openings; and - (D) The exhaust from the carbon adsorber shall be vented to the outside atmosphere at a point above the roof of the building in which it is located; or - (iii) A refrigerated condenser system provided that: - (A) The dryer/condenser systemrefrigerated condenser is closed to the atmosphere except when articles are being loaded or unloaded; - (B) The temperature at the $\frac{dryer/condenser}{condenser}$ outlet is less than or equal to 40° F $(4.4^{\circ}C)$ before the end of the cool-down or drying cycle; and - (C) A thermometer temperature sensor is installed on the outlet side of all refrigerated condensers to monitor the temperature.
+The temperature sensor shall be installed and used according to the manufacturer's instructions and shall be designed to measure a temperature of 40°F (4.4°C) to an accuracy of ±2°F (±1.1°C); and - (D) Air drawn into the dry cleaning machine when the door of the machine is open doesn't pass through the refrigerated condenser. - (ii±) Any other equally effective control device as approved by the Air Pollution Control Officer and the EPA pursuant to 40 CFR §63.325. - The owner or operator of any dry cleaning system shall eliminate any emission of perchloroethylene during the transfer of articles between the washer and the dryer(s) or reclaimer(s)Any dry cleaner which uses a carbon adsorber to comply with this subsection shall regenerate the carbon bed at least once per unit of garments cleaned.
 A unit of garments is based on a ratio of the weight of the carbon bed compared to the amount of garments cleaned.
 The formula used for determining a unit of garments is 3 lbs of garments per pound of carbon.
-The carbon adsorber used to comply with this subsection shall not be bypassed to the atmosphere during regeneration. - (c) Waste Handling; Maintenance. - All new and existing perchloroethylene dry cleaners shall comply with the following requirements: - (1) Cook or treat all diatomaceous earth filters so that the residue contains 55 pounds or less of VOC per 220 lbs of wet waste material; - (2) The residue from the solvent still shall not contain more than 132 lbs of perchloroethylene per 220 lbs of wet waste material; - (3) Drain all filtration cartridges in the filter housing for at least 24 hours.
-When any filtration cartridge is removed from the filter housing, it shall be placed in a sealed container which does not allow the solvent in the filter to be emitted to the atmosphere; - (4) All perchloroethylene and waste containing perchloroethylene shall be stored in tightly sealed containers which are impervious to the solvent and chemical reaction, so that no perchloroethylene is emitted to the atmosphere; all waste material containing perchloroethylene shall be properly disposed of;
+The carbon adsorber used to comply with this subsection shall not be bypassed to the atmosphere during regeneration. - (4) The owner or operator of a dry cleaning system installed after December 21, 2005 shall pass the air-perchloroethylene gas-vapor stream from inside the dry cleaning machine drum through a non-vented carbon adsorber or equivalent control device immediately before the door of the dry cleaning machine is opened.
+The carbon adsorber must be maintained and desorbed in accordance with the manufacturer's instructions.
+An equivalent control device must be approved by the Air Pollution Control Officer and the EPA pursuant to 40 CFR \$63.325.